bensalcie/Bongodoo/README.md

 </p>

   # Disclaimer
   Bongo Doo is a product developed by Panthers.
-All the photos and libraries used are open source and are subject to change with requirements specifications.
+All the photos and libraries used are open source and are subject to change with requirements specifications to whom it way concern.

   # License